-How to Blanch Peaches
+How to Blanch Peaches:

 - The skins should just peel off.

-- Peel off the skins.
+- Now peel off the peach skins.

-- Then remove the pits, and slice up the peaches.
+- Now slice the peaches.

 - As the peaches soften, stir frequently, and use your spoon or a potato masher to break them down.